roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network management/Container network/Work with Terway.md

 -   This option is available only when you clear Assign One ENI to Each Pod.
 -   If you select IPVLAN, IPVLAN and extended Berkeley Packet Filter \(eBPF\) are used for network virtualization when an ENI is shared among multiple pods.
 This improves network performance.
 Only the Alibaba Cloud Linux 2 operating system is supported.
 -   If you clear IPVLAN, policy-based routes are used for network virtualization when an ENI is shared among multiple pods.
 The CentOS 7 and Alibaba Cloud Linux 2 operating systems are supported.
 This is the default setting.
-**Note:** Before you select **Assign One ENI to Each Pod**,you must [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to apply for this feature to be enabled on your account.
+**Note:** To select the **Assign One ENI to Each Pod** option,you must [submit a ticket](https://workorder-intl.console.aliyun.com/console.htm) to apply for this option to be available for your account.

     -   Select or clear **Support for NetworkPolicy**.

 -   The NetworkPolicy feature is available only when you clear Assign One ENI to Each Pod.
 By default, Assign One ENI to Each Pod is unselected.
 -   If you select Support for NetworkPolicy, you can use Kubernetes network policies to control communication among pods.
 -   If you clear Support for NetworkPolicy, you cannot use Kubernetes network policies to control communication among pods.
-This prevents Kubernetes network policies from posing heavy loads on the Kubernetes API server.
+This prevents Kubernetes network policies from overloading on the Kubernetes API server.
 -   **Pod VSwitch**: Select the pod vSwitch created in [Step 1: Plan CIDR blocks](#section_2nd_fho_f25).
 -   **Service CIDR**: Use the default settings.